SteamedGit/stocksCandlestick/README.md

 Daily data is stored in sqlite3 database.

 ## How to use
-* Install packages listed in requirement.txt
+* Install packages listed in requirements.txt
 * Create /db in base dir.
 * Run the setupdb.py to create a sqlite database with tables for apple, microsoft and snp500 etf.(last 100 days of data)
 * Database will be in /db.